Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 When the two sat down, she turned from him, raising her hair a bit, exposing the back of her neck.

-“Sure.”
-He said wishing she had told him that a lot sooner.
+“Sure,” he replied, wishing she had told him that a lot sooner.

-While she did this, he removed his suit jacket and necktie, then unbuttoned his dress shirt, exposing a white cotton under-shirt.
+She placed the chocker on the floor near her shoes while he removed his suit jacket and necktie, then unbuttoned his dress shirt, exposing a white cotton under-shirt.

 He leaned against the high back of the settee, surprised that the old worn out seat was actually comfortable.